Landfill Gas Collection and Recovery

 In the future, there will also be substantial excess heat produced in the electricity generation process that can be recovered.
 Heat recovery is often an attractive feature in establishing aquaculture, horticultural, or agricultural industries.

 This project began generating electricity in early 2012 with one engine.
 The facility expanded in 2013 with the installation of one additional engine.
 With the second engine, the facility now generates enough renewable energy to power more than 3,300 homes each year.
-In 2017, the Authority installed 5 new gas collection wells at the Regional Landfill (RLF) continuing to advance the active landfill gas collection system which bring the total number of vertical wells to 66 and horizontal wells to 16.
+In 2017, the Authority installed 5 new gas collection wells at the Regional Landfill (RLF) continuing to advance the active landfill gas collection system which brings the total number of vertical wells to 66 and horizontal wells to 16.

 Watch the landfill gas to electricity video by clicking here.